A survey of interlayer interaction models for graphene and other 2D materials: Tangential contact models

 Similar effects of electronic reconstruction on interfacial tribology have been demonstrated in strained and lattice-mismatched systems \citep{reguzzoni2012potential, wang2017superlubricity, cheng2020strain, wang2022influences, li2023lattice}.
 When a dilatational strain is applied to the graphene substrate of a Gr/Gr interface, \citet{cheng2020strain} reported that the binding energy increases under biaxial compression (Fig.~\ref{binding and pes}a), whereas it decreases under biaxial tension (Fig.~\ref{binding and pes}c).
 In contrast, the strain-induced changes in the potential energy exhibit an opposite trend, as seen in Figs.~\ref{binding and pes}d and \ref{binding and pes}f.
 Consequently, tensile strain tends to promote vertical separation of the layers, while compressive strain facilitates lateral sliding in the Gr/Gr bilayer.
 The coefficient of friction between $\text{MoS}_2$ layers has been related to load and interlayer spacing \citep{levita2014sliding}, with similar findings reported for Gr/GaSe \citep{li2022structural}, $\text{ZrS}_2$, and Gr/Ge(111) systems \citep{xu2022first}.
-In general, the magnitude and distribution of the interfacial charge density across different stacking configurations critically determine the friction force, as confirmed by recent correlations between potential energy corrugation and charge-density variations \citep{sun2023charge}. \subsubsubsection{Molecular dynamics} In MD simulations, the atomic interactions are described through established interatomic potentials or force fields such as the LJ potential introduced earlier.
-Generally, two types of potentials are required for contacting surfaces: intra-body and inter-body potentials.
-Most widely used intra-body potentials are MM3 \citep{allinger1989molecular}, Tersoff \citep{tersoff1989modeling}, the first and second generation REBO (reactive empirical bond order) \citep{brenner1990empirical, brenner2002second}, AIREBO (adaptive intermolecular reactive empirical bond order) \citep{Stuart2000} and ReaxFF \citep{chenoweth2008reaxff}, while common inter-body potentials are LJ \citep{lennard1931cohesion}, KC \citep{Kolmogorov2005}, Lebedeva \citep{Lebedeva2011}, and DRIP (dihedral-angle-corrected registry-dependent) \citep{wen2018dihedral}.
-In all cases the average tangential tractions are determined from
+In general, the magnitude and distribution of the interfacial charge density across different stacking configurations critically determine the friction force, as confirmed by recent correlations between potential energy corrugation and charge-density variations \citep{sun2023charge}.

+Full DFT or quantum-region-based hybrid modeling results in high computational cost, which severely limits the system size and simulation time \cite{hao2024accurate}.
+As a result, it remains challenging to directly simulate large-scale tribological phenomena, motivating the use of classical MD methods, which are discussed next.